 To view the course catalog please visit the Secondary School Program Course Overview page.

-Course registration begins on Wednesday, March 1.
+Course registration begins on Monday, March 3.

-Confirming your registration: To confirm that your registration submitted successfully, log into your MyDCE account and view the “My Courses” box on your dashboard .
-Any courses that you’ve successfully registered – or waitlisted – yourself for will appear here.
+- Confirming your registration: To confirm that your registration submitted successfully, log into your MyDCE account and view the “My Courses” box on your dashboard.
+Any courses that you’ve successfully registered — or waitlisted — yourself for will appear here.

-Payment: Payment for the program is required, in full, by Monday, May 15.
+- Payment: Payment for the program is required, in full, by Monday, May 12.

-Please note: You must pay for all courses for which you have registered or placed yourself on the waitlist for prior to the payment deadline.
+You must pay for all courses for which you have registered or placed yourself on the waitlist for prior to the payment deadline.
 Harvard Summer School reserves the right to remove you from courses for nonpayment.
 If you intend to attend only one course, please drop yourself from all other courses and waitlists prior to the payment deadline.

 Choosing the Right Course